Message Delivery Modes

 PubSub+ event brokers provide two options: Direct and Non-Persistent message delivery.

-Non-Persistent message delivery mode is used to fulfill JMS specification requirements.
-For Solace Messaging APIs, non-persistent messages perform the same function as Persistent messages.
+Non-persistent message delivery mode is used to fulfill JMS specification requirements.
+For Solace Messaging APIs, non-persistent messages perform the same function as persistent messages.

 At-least-once delivery